Two Foundational Charlotte Mason Methods

 Think about a swimming pool and all the kids at the pool.
 Some of them run to the deep end and jump right in.
 They’re ready for a change right away.
 Others want to go down one step at a time and get used to the temperature of the pool; they prefer to approach the change a little at a time and ease into it.

 But others of you want to ease into it and break it down into smaller segments.
-So what I want to do over the next few posts is break down that transition into five stages.
+So what I want to do over the next few weeks is to break down that transition into five stages.
 I’m calling them “stages” rather than “steps” for a reason.
-To me, a stage is a broader area.
+To me, a stage is broader than a step.
 You’ve got more wiggle room.
-You can take several steps on that stage, and you can linger on that stage until you are comfortable and ready to move on.
+You can take several steps on a stage, and you can linger on that stage until you are comfortable and ready to move on.
 That’s what I want you to do with this transition.

 Living Books